agentjsmith/se577/docs/ADRs/005_authn.md

 ## Consequences
 If a user loses access to their private SSH key, they will lose access to their account.
 This is partially mitigated by the ability to add additional public keys to one's account.
+This is a **Usability** challenge to keep in mind, but a much smaller one than presented by passwords.

 If a user's physical device is stolen or compromised, the security of their BBS account will be fully dependent on the quality of their key passphrase and other security measures they have taken.
 We will have no control over nor awareness of such measures, other than suggesting good practices.
-We are comfortable with this.
+We are comfortable with this level of **Security** risk.

 Usernames do not have to be fixed at the time of account creation, since a public key serves as both an identity and an authenticator.
+This is a free **Usability** win.